zzjc1234/MAS-Consensus/README.md

 # MAS Consensus

-A multi-agent system for consensus-based text processing, implementing the "Chain of Agents" approach for analyzing long-context tasks with large language models.
+A multi-agent system for consensus-based text processing, implementing the "NetSafe" approach for analyzing how reviewer avoid malicious nodes during the tasks with large language models.

-Based on the paper: [Chain of Agents: Large Language Models Collaborating on Long-Context Tasks](https://openreview.net/pdf?id=LuCLf4BJsr)
+Based on the paper: [Netsafe](https://anonymous.4open.science/r/NetSafe-B726/README.md)

 ## Installation